-This course includes an introduction to themes in, critical approaches to, ar contributions in the humanities. nd major HSS 105 3-0-3 1155 105 This course provides a study of the history and impact of technological des change on cultural values, society, and the individual.
-IDS 101 Human Thought and Learning 3-0-3 This course explores the principles, methods, and applications of human the learning, including such topics as attention, information processing, proble hypothesis testing, memory, argumentation, time management, learning the cognitive awareness. m solving, IDS 103 Critical Thinking 3-0-3 This course is an introduction to the difference between valid and invalid re The students will learn the skills necessary both to distinguish the sound fro unsound argument and to improve their own ability to think critically.
-IDS 112 Employability Skills for Careers 1-0-1 This course develops employability skills including resume writing, interview presentation delivery and soft skills. wing, IDS 154 Negotiating The Workplace 1-0-1 This course examines the conceptual framework, knowledge, and specific s to enter and thrive in the modern American workplace.
-Topics include: emp expectations and requirements; job information; presentation skills; "organ savvy"; workplace etiquette; interviewing for promotions and employment ladders. oloyer nizational , and career IDS 251 Honors Colloquium - Social Sciences 1-0-1 The colloquium will include readings, lectures and group discussion and ma service learning projects in social sciences.
-Students are expected to partic class activities while developing leadership and teambuilding skills.
-Topics a will vary by semester. ipate in IDS 255 Honors Colloquium - Interdisciplinary 1-0-1 The colloquium will include readings, lectures and group discussion and ma service learning projects in multiple disciplines.
+HSS 105 Technology and Culture 3-0-3 This course provides a study of the history and impact of technological des ign and change on cultural values, society, and the individual.
+IDS 101 Human Thought and Learning 3-0-3 This course explores the principles, methods, and applications of human th ought and learning, including such topics as attention, information processing, proble hypothesis testing, memory, argumentation, time management, learning th cognitive awareness. , IDS 103 Critical Thinking 3-0-3 This course is an introduction to the difference between valid and invalid re easoning.
+The students will learn the skills necessary both to distinguish the sound from unsound argument and to improve their own ability to think critically.
+IDS 112 Employability Skills for Careers 1-0-1 This course develops employability skills including resume writing, interview wina. presentation delivery and soft skills.
+97 IDS 154 Negotiating The Workplace 1-0-1 This course examines the conceptual framework, knowledge, and specific s to enter and thrive in the modern American workplace.
+Topics include: em expectations and requirements; job information; presentation skills; "organ savvy"; workplace etiquette; interviewing for promotions and employment ladders. , and career IDS 255 Honors Colloquium - Interdisciplinary 1-0-1 .50 200 The colloquium will include readings, lectures and group discussion and ma service learning projects in multiple disciplines.
 Students are expected to p class activities while developing leadership and teambuilding skills.
-Topics a will vary by semester. articipate in IMT 131 Hydraulics and Pneumatics 3-3-4 This course covers the basic technology and principles of hydraulics and pr neumatics.
-IMT 170 Statistical Process Control 2-3-3 This course is a study of the concepts and charts used in quality control.
-IMT 210 Basic Industrial Skills I 2-3-3 This course is designed to give students an introduction to basic safety, con math, and hand tools as related to industrial applications.
+Topics will vary by semester. arra correctie IMT 131 Hydraulics and Pneumatics 3-3-4 This course covers the basic technology and principles of hydraulics and pr IMT 170 Statistical Process Control 2-3-3 This course is a study of the concepts and charts used in quality control.
+IMT 210 Basic Industrial Skills I 2-3-3 This course is designed to give students an introduction to basic safety, co nstruction math, and hand tools as related to industrial applications.
 IMT 211 Basic Industrial Skills II 2-3-3 This course is designed to give students an introduction to power tools, blue rigging.
 Students will learn basic communication and employability skills as industrial applications.
+IMT 219 Maintenance Welding 2-3-3 This course is designed to teach students the principles of basic welding sa equipment and setup, electrodes and selection. arety, errin tr IMT 221 Electrical Motor Maintenance 2-3-3 This course is the study of motor maintenance and installing couplings.
+Stu learn how to properly store motors and generators and install and remove IMT 223 Packing and Seals 2-3-3 This course is designed to help students to identify various types of gasket packing.
+Students will learn how to install mechanical seals and pumps, and principles of hydraulics and compressor operation. a oxplain the ps.p.ss of figuration and compressor operation.